kabalin/moodle-local_ehl/README.md

 * `courseidnumber` - Course idnumber
 * `courseshortname` - Course shortname

-Either of 3 course params is required to determined course that will be owerwritten during restore.
-Specify `categoryid` if restoring as new course.
+Either of 3 course params is required to determine course that will be overwritten during restore.
+Specify `categoryid` if prefer restoring as new course.

-`fileitemid` is `itemid` from upload file webservice response, see [upload webservice documentation](https://docs.moodle.org/dev/Web_services_files_handling#File_upload) for more details.
+`fileitemid` is `itemid` from upload file webservice response that should be used to uploading backup file, see [upload webservice documentation](https://docs.moodle.org/dev/Web_services_files_handling#File_upload) for more details.

 CLI query example:
 ```